On Verge Of Impeachment Vote, First-Term, Moderate Democrats Weigh A Political Risk

 The move expanded the Republican target on her back, as the GOP vies to take back the seat she flipped to Democrats last year.

-Now, she's taken another risk, confirming she will vote yes to impeach President Trump next week.
+Now, she has taken another risk, confirming she will vote yes to impeach President Trump next week.

 "I have always said this was not a political decision," Luria said.
-"It was about what was wrong and what was right and if I don't get re-elected in 2020 because of it, I'll know that I did right thing.
-I was on the right side of history and I'll be able to look at myself in the mirror."
+"It was about what was wrong and what was right, and if I don't get re-elected in 2020 because of it, I'll know that I did right thing.
+I was on the right side of history, and I'll be able to look at myself in the mirror."

 .@realDonaldTrump didn’t uphold his oath, but I intend to uphold mine.— Elaine Luria (@ElaineLuriaVA) November 11, 2019